Skip to main content

 How to stay in contact with us

-• Phone: Call our dedicated team on 1800 855 010 or 021 601 3800.
-Lines are open Monday to Friday, 8.45am to 6pm (excluding bank holidays).
+• By phone: Call our dedicated team on 1800 855 010 or +353 21 601 3800 (from abroad).
+Lines are open Monday to Friday, 9am to 5:15pm (excluding Bank Holidays).

-• In-person: Visit any PTSB branch where our trained staff can assist you if you're having difficulties repaying your mortgage.
+• In person: Make an appointment at a PTSB branch by calling Open24 on 0818 50 24 24 or +353 1 212 4101 (from abroad).
+Our trained staff can assist you if you're having difficulties repaying your mortgage.

 How to make a payment on your mortgage